 This report shows the tracking Data of opens of the emails we sent to a set of Users.
-We can see just how long it takes for these Users to start opening their mail from.tye moment it’s sent.
-With this information, we can compare past and current data and understand the speed at which emails engaged with.
+We can see just how long it takes for these Users to start opening their mail from the moment it’s sent.
+With this information, we can compare past and current data and understand the speed at which emails are engaged with.
 This helps us determine if the subject of the message is enticing enough to drive engagement.

-Also, we get data that showing opens across various parts of the day, which allows us to understand which day part is best to send emails to achieve Higher open rates.
+Also, we get data showing opens across various parts of the day, which allows us to understand which day part is best to send emails to achieve Higher open rates.

 While this is a very basic example, the map shows where in the world are people opening the messages we had sent.
 This can help you determine which part of your targeted geography has the most active audiences and if you should start tailoring your content towards these users.
 If you have access to a translation service, this would also be helpful to determine what languages would be beneficial to add to your marketing content.